Gain real-world marketing and communications experience.

 Position Summary

-Two part-time internship positions are open for self-motivated, creative undergraduate students to produce high quality, innovative communications materials (e.g., social media posts, blogs, short form videos etc.) that educate, entertain, and engage current and prospective students, families, alumni, campus colleagues and other stakeholders.
+Two part-time internship positions are open for self-motivated, creative undergraduate students to produce high quality, innovative communications materials (e.g., social media posts, advertisements, promotional materials, short form videos etc.) that educate, entertain, and engage current and prospective students, families, alumni, campus colleagues and other stakeholders.
 Our goal is to increase awareness about the resources, programs and events happening across the diverse network of units and departments within Student Affairs.

 Essential Job Duties and Responsibilities